 AAIC 2018 features more than 100 sessions, 550 podium presentations and 2,000 posters on basic science, clinical trials, emerging research, risk/prevention, innovative practice techniques, imaging, technology and more.

 Visit alz.org/aaic/ (public) or alz.org/aaic/press (news media).

 The Alzheimer's Association is the leading voluntary health organization in Alzheimer's care, support and research.
 Our mission is to eliminate Alzheimer's disease through the advancement of research; provide and enhance care and support for all affected; and reduce the risk of dementia through the promotion of brain health.

 Our vision is a world without Alzheimer's®.
 Visit alz.org or call 800.272.3900.

-*News Release by Alzheimer's Association: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Alzheimer's Association).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.